 Dilla had been involved in some external work while still churning hits for the Village.
 In 2003, he joined forces with like-minded producer/rapper Madlib.
 The duo released Champion Sound under the moniker JayLib.
 One half of the album features Madlib rhyming over Dilla's production & the other half is vice versa.
 Jay Dee later followed it up with his own solo project Welcome 2 Detroit.

 A Stone Throw Away From Fame:

-Dilla was the main artist on BBE records, inspiring the label's Beat Generation series.
-He was later signed by Stones Throw where he recorded Champion Sound with Madlib, and completed work on Donuts, and the yet-to-be-released The Shining.Although, Pharrell Williams (of The Neptunes) declared Dilla his favorite producer in a 2003 BET interview, Jay Dee never achieved commercial success on either record labels.
-He remained an underground favorite instead.
+Dilla was the main artist on BBE Records.
+He inspired the label's Beat Generation series.
+He was later signed by Stones Throw where he recorded Champion Sound with Madlib, and completed work on Donuts and The Shining.Although, Pharrell Williams (of The Neptunes) declared Dilla his favorite producer in a 2003 BET interview, Jay Dee never achieved commercial success.
+He was largely respected and widely cherished in underground circuits.

-Dilla had suffered for over three years with an incurable blood disease, and was also diagnosed with lupus – an autoimmune disease.
+Dilla suffered for over three years with an incurable blood disease and was also diagnosed with lupus – an autoimmune disease.
 Undeterred by his health problems, Dilla continued to produce and perform, even touring Europe in a wheelchair in 2005.
-He produced 90% of Push Comes To Shove for label-mate MED and contributed to Common’s career-reviving BE album.
-His instrumental set titled Donuts because of his love for donuts was released on his 32nd birthday (February 7, 2006).
-Three days later, Jay Dee died of complications from lupus.
+He produced 90% of Push Comes To Shove for labelmate MED and contributed to Common’s career-reviving BE album.
+Dilla's instrumental set--titled Donuts because of his love for donuts--was released on his 32nd birthday (February 7, 2006).
+Three days later, J. Dilla died of complications from lupus.
 May his soul rest in peace.